Basavono po kulumoe i-ta ñei, Teliki Makumoso li-ko Banie.myth of originWhen our country emerged, our Supreme God was called Banie.

 Tamate pon, et’ adapa pon “Takulalevioe”.As for the Tamate, their mother was called Takulalefioe.

-Hist.This cultural practice was historically borrowed from the Banks islands (Iura) further south.
+Hist.This cultural practice was historically borrowed from the Banks islands (iura) further south – an island mythically called Veluko.

 Labiou tamwase kia ka la-lengi kia tae.We haven't heard from each other for a very long time.